MartijnBraam/python-isc-dhcp-leases/README.md

                       # Value is a Lease object
 ```

-The Lease object has the following fields
+The Lease object has the following fields (only for IPv4 leases)

 ```python
 lease = Lease()